t6kke/BadmintonSkillCalculator/README.md

 # Badminton Skill Calculator

-CLI tool to parse Badminton tournament results(currently from specific excel format from specific tournament type) and calculating player head to head ELO ranking results.
+CLI tool to parse Badminton tournament results from tournamentsoftware.com matches page(and from specific excel format from specific tournament type) and calculating player head to head ELO ranking results.

 Project additionall provides Full ongoing players ELO ranking report, and also does the tournament results calculations.